All Episodes

 We're excited about the run.

-Um I I don't really have any idea who the guy is.
+I don't really have any idea who the guy is.

 So we'll just keep focused on Michael Bennett.

-That's who we're gonna beat.
+That's who we're going to beat.

-Is this guy's running as a libertarian?
+This guy's running as a libertarian.

 If you add your percentage with his, you're winning this race.

-And I want to know why a guy that has no shot at winning is doing this because Democrats have been playing games all over the country in primaries, etc.
+And I want to know why a guy that has no shot at winning is doing this because Democrats have been playing games all over the country in primaries, et cetera, et cetera, trying to help get primary candidates that they believe would be more easy to defeat.

 Well, it wouldn't be the first time.